AyushManiSharma/Employee-Tracker/README.md

 ## Description
 A program that lists out the employees, their titles, and the department they work in

+Ability to enter new employees, professions, and salaries.
+The Ablity to sort through each information in a categorical way using MySQL

 ## License
 MIT License